1970s: Music

-The late 1970s also saw the beginning of hip hop music with disc jockeys like DJ Kool Herc and Afrika Bambaataa taking loops from funk and soul records and playing them repeatedly at block parties and dance clubs.
-At the end of the 1970s, popular songs like Rapper's Delight by Sugarhill Gang gave hip hop a wider audience.
-Hip hop was also influenced by the song The Revolution Will Not Be Televised by Gil Scott-Heron.
+The late 1970s also saw the beginning of hip-hop with disc jockeys like DJ Kool Herc and Afrika Bambaataa taking loops from funk and soul records and playing them repeatedly at block parties and dance clubs.
+At the end of the 1970s, popular songs like Rapper's Delight by Sugarhill Gang gave hip-hop a wider audience.
+Hip-hop was also influenced by the song The Revolution Will Not Be Televised by Gil Scott-Heron.

 Country music also continued to increase in popularity in the 1970s.
 Between 1977 and 1979, it became more mainstream, particularly with the outlaw movement, led by Waylon Jennings and Willie Nelson.
 The 70s also saw the rise of a country music subgenre, southern rock, led by the Allman Brothers Band.
 Other artists; such as Conway Twitty, Loretta Lynn, Don Williams, Kenny Rogers, Dolly Parton, Ronnie Milsap, Crystal Gayle, and Barbara Mandrell; all scored hits throughout the 70s which reached both country and pop charts.
 The genre also saw its golden age of vocal duos and groups in this decade; with Conway Twitty and Loretta Lynn, George Jones and Tammy Wynette, Jim Ed Brown and Helen Cornelius, the Bellamy Brothers, the Oak Ridge Boys, the Statler Brothers, Dave & Sugar, and The Kendalls.
 The genre also became more involved in Hollywood toward the end of the decade, with country-themed action films such as Smokey and the Bandit and Every Which Way But Loose, a trend that continued into the early 80s with Urban Cowboy and Bronco Billy.

 A major event in music in the early 1970s was the deaths of popular rock stars Jimi Hendrix, Janis Joplin, and Jim Morrison, all at the age of 27.
 Two of popular music's most successful artists from other eras died within eight weeks of each other in 1977.
 Elvis Presley, the best-selling singer of all time, died on August 16, 1977.
 Presley's funeral was held at Graceland, on Thursday, August 18, 1977.
 Bing Crosby, who sold about 50 million records, died on October 14, 1977.
 His single, White Christmas, remains the best-selling single of all time, confirmed by the Guinness Records.

 In addition to the deaths in the 1970s, breakups of bands and duos; such as the Beatles, Simon and Garfunkel, Creedence Clearwater Revival, the Everly Brothers, and others; occurred over the course of the decade.

 Statistically, Led Zeppelin and Elton John were the most successful musical acts of the 1970s, both having sold more than 300 million records since 1969.

-During the 1970s, Japan had the second largest music market in the world.
+During the 1970s, Japan had the second-largest music market in the world.
 Popular music included kayōkyoku, idols, new music, rock and enka.
 Musical artists and bands included Momoe Yamaguchi, Saori Minami, the Candies, Pink Lady, Hiromi Go, Hideki Saijo, Yuming, Saki Kubota, Judy Ongg and Sachiko Kobayashi.